penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 As of SUSE 16, PHP-FPM is not allowed by SELinux to map exec memory or to connect to the Zabbix server.
 We need to tell SELinux to allow this:

-!!! info "Allow PHP-FPM to map exec memory on SUSE"
+!!! info "SELinux: Allow PHP-FPM to map exec memory"

     ```bash
     setsebool -P httpd_execmem 1